ksalzke/agendas-for-omnifocus/README.md

 # Functions

-This plugin contains a number of functions within the `agendasLibrary` library.
+This plug-in contains a number of functions within the `agendasLibrary` library.

 ## `loadSyncedPrefs () : SyncedPref`

-Returns the [SyncedPref](https://github.com/ksalzke/synced-preferences-for-omnifocus) object for this plugin.
+Returns the [SyncedPref](https://github.com/ksalzke/synced-preferences-for-omnifocus) object for this plug-in.

-If the user does not have the plugin installed correctly, they are alerted.
+If the user does not have the plug-in installed correctly, they are alerted.

 ## `getLinks () : Array<[string, string, Date]>`

-Returns an array containing a list of agenda item/event pairs, as stored in the SyncedPref object for this plugin.
+Returns an array containing a list of agenda item/event pairs, as stored in the SyncedPref object for this plug-in.

 Each pair is stored as a three-element array: the first element is the ID of the event task, the second element is the ID of the dependent task, and the third is the date the link was created.